Dublin, Ireland

 Gravediggers (a.k.a.

-reputedly has the best pint.
-It is true that the water in Guinness once came from
+pulls the best pint.
+It is true that the water used to make Guinness once came

-the south-side Grand Canal.
-Conversation is preferred to piped-in music in a
+from the south-side Grand Canal.
+Conversation is preferred to piped-in music in

-few older bars.
+a few older pubs.
 Try The Palace Bar on Fleet Street (a

 famed Irish Times hangout, including

-the likes of Flan O'Brien), Mulligans (the local in the
+the writer Flan O'Brien), Mulligans (the local in the

-(where Brendan Behan and Sean O'Casey traded barbs and the odd tussle with the
+writers Brendan Behan and Sean O'Casey traded the odd barb and tussle with the

 poet Patrick Kavanagh.)
 Upstairs at Neary's is a